The total number of connected wearable devices worldwide is expected to exceed 1.1 billion by 2022.

 Hugely commercialized and usable across the spectrum, smartwatches possess a wide array of applications that make them an ideal candidate for workplace assistance and business incorporation.

-● Health/Fitness Trackers
+Type #2: Health/Fitness Trackers

-Even though life-saving technology like pacemakers have long been a staple of medicine, even more high-tech prosthetics and embedded electronic monitoring are becoming a regular part of healthcare and medicine.
+Even though life-saving technology like pacemakers have long been a staple of medicine, even more high-tech prosthetics and embedded electronic monitoring devices are becoming a regular part of healthcare and medicine.

-Some of the most advanced and sophisticated devices of this kind can trace health signals such as the release of certain biochemicals.
+Some of the most advanced and sophisticated devices of this kind can even trace health signals such as the release of certain biochemicals.

-● Internet of Things
+Type #3: Internet of Things

-Basically, it is adding the abilities of wearables, artificial intelligence and machine learning to everyday items people use in households, such as security cameras, lights, kitchen appliances, cooling systems etc.
+Basically, it is adding the abilities of wearables, artificial intelligence and machine learning to everyday items people use in households, such as security cameras, lights, kitchen appliances and cooling systems.

-Businesses that wish to provide their own signature product in this field have a very big possibility to do so because schools and universities can benefit from these in a big way.
+Businesses that wish to provide their own signature product in this field have the chance to benefit schools and universities in a big way.

-The adoption of knowledge through the use of smartglasses and VR headsets can significantly improve the way teachers and professors hold their lectures.
+The adoption of knowledge through the use of smart glasses and VR headsets can significantly improve the way teachers and professors hold their lectures.

 Even low-budget education institutions could afford these wearables that can provide the levels and dimensions of education that would normally require a much bigger investment.

-● Public Service
+Use Case #2: Public Service

-Improved communication: Technology such as smartwatches enables push notifications and other means of being timely informed of an important update, along with an option of responding to it.
+Technology such as smartwatches enables push notifications and other means of being timely informed of an important update, along with an option of responding to it.

 Such responsiveness not only strengthens communication between individual employees and work sectors, it also increases job satisfaction in workforce professions.